nrrb/tao-te-ching/1_taoing/README.md

 The door to the hidden.

-UKLG: A satisfactory translation of this chapter is, I believe, perfectly impossible.
+> **Note** UKLG: A satisfactory translation of this chapter is, I believe, perfectly impossible.
 It contains the book.
 I think of it as the Aleph, in Borges’s story: if you can see it rightly, it contains everything.